chinchang/kalu/README.md

 - **Automatic calculation references** - every calculation is automatically reusable
 - **Visual reference system** - references are highlighted with tooltips showing what they point to
 - **Interactive references** - hover to see the source, click to jump to it
+- **Multi-page support** - organize calculations by topic in separate pages
 - **Smart reference preservation** - references remain valid even when you:
   - Add or remove lines
   - Change calculation content